spectro30/gobook/README.md

 # gobook
-"An Introduction to Programming in Go" practice problems
+"An Introduction To Programming In Go"
+   Solutions of Practice Problems